hercek/topovica/README.md

 `CTRL-I`, `CTRL-O` &rarr; forward and back

+`f` &rarr; displays indexes for links: typing in those indexes follows the link in the current tab

 ### Insert mode

 We currently detect insert mode when currently focused element is `input`, `textarea` or `select`.